plee03/projects/README.md

 # Projects
-This page gives an overview to projects that Peter Lee has contributed to.
+This page gives an overview to (now somwhat outdated) projects that Peter Lee contributed to for coursework.

 1. [WMFO Program Finder](#wfmo)
 2. [Snakes and Routers](#snakes)